-The requires element may be a child of any Group or Rule, and it specifies the id property of another Group, Rule, or Value which must be selected in order for this one to be selected.
+The requires element may be a child of any Group or Rule, and it specifies the id properties of one or more other Group or Rule which, at least one of which must be selected in order for this Item to be selected.
 In a sense, the requires element is the opposite of the conflicts element.
-Each requires element specifies a single required Item by its id, using the idref attribute; if the semantics of the benchmark need multiple required items, then multiple requires elements may appear.
-A requires element must be empty.
+Each requires element specifies a list of one or more required Items by their ids, using the 'idref' attribute.
+If more than one id is given, then if at least one of the specified Groups or Rules is selected, then the requirement is met.